rgnter/miniatures/README.md

 # Miniatures
-Miniature library for Spigot/PaperMC (Anything based on Bukkit API)-
+Miniature library for Spigot(or anything based on SpigotAPI - PaperMC, SSSpigot).

 ### What is miniature?
 Miniature is a world area that is instead of blocks, represented on heads of armorstands.